jasond-s/fluent-fix/README.md

 Any values that you haven't setup with a `.withXXXX()` method will still have been set up with the random test data as they were in the simple value.

 This means that each test case should have the absolute minimum of setup code.

-Ace.
+**Ace.**

+### 2.3 Complex objects

-You can also use the fixture to setup much more complex objects than this.
+You can also use the fixture to setup much more complex objects like this:

 ```javascript
 // Some complicated thing yo want to generate.